lightning/bolts/04-onion-routing.md

 # Packet Forwarding

 This specification is limited to `version` `0` packets; however, the structure of future versions may change.
-Upon receiving a packet, a processing node compares the version byte of the packet with its supported versions and aborts the connection if the packet specifies a version number it doesn't support.
+Upon receiving a packet, a processing node compares the version byte of the packet with its own supported versions and aborts the connection if the packet specifies a version number that it doesn't support.
-For packets with supported version numbers, the processing node then parses the packet into its individual fields.
+For packets with supported version numbers, the processing node first parses the packet into its individual fields.

 The processing node: